 When I first started visiting jobs as a professional, I became fascinated with the similarities from project to project and contractor to contractor.
 Most notably, they all used the same power tools, and not just the same tools, but identical brands.
-It seemed every drill was made by Makita, as were reciprocating saws (sawzalls), unless they were by Milwaukee – which were also the two brands dominating the palm sander market.
-What wasn’t prevalent was a Makita or Milwaukee circular saw or jig saw – I am not sure I have ever seen either one.
+It seemed every drill was made by Makita, as were reciprocating saws (‘sawzalls’), unless they were by Milwaukee – which were also the two brands dominating the palm sander market.
+What wasn’t prevalent was a Makita or Milwaukee circular saw or jig saw – I am not sure I have ever seen one.
 Circular saws were by Porter Cable or DeWalt, and jig-saws were always Bosch – no others.
 The only decision the professional carpenter seemed to make was whether to use the Bosch D-handle version or the barrel-handle version.
 I observed that brands were so consistent that it was unimaginable for a company like Ryobi – which makes a great hand router – to break into one of the sub-markets for a specific tool.
-Apparently, price and innovation, the two great competitive equalizers, had little impact when the professional was purchasing a tool.
-While things are a little more fragmented today, these specific tools and brands are still very familiar and are predominant when we conduct our field inspections.
+Apparently, the two great competitive equalizers of price and advertising have little impact when the professional is purchasing a tool.
+Even today, with Lowes and Home Depot and crowd-sourced reviews, these specific brands are still very familiar and predominant when we conduct our field inspections.

-Before you think this is a paid advertisement for Miele, the mechanic also said that we should stay away from Miele refrigerators, one of the few appliances not manufactured directly by Miele.
+Lest you think this is a paid advertisement for Miele, the mechanic also said that we should stay away from Miele refrigerators, one of the few appliances not manufactured directly by Miele.
 The industry favored Sub Zero is the way to go.
-So, and with only anecdotal data at my disposal, I feel we can more endorse our practice of specifying by observation and popularity, it’s no different than buying a saw.
+So, and with only anecdotal data at my disposal, I feel we can validate our practice of specifying by observation and popularity, it’s no different than buying a saw.